-The pitch is primarily indicated by the note name (in lower case letters!): c, d, e, f, g, a, b (do, re, mi, fa, sol, la, si).
-If the note is to have an accidental, the note name is followed (without a space!) by s, f or n for a sharp, flat or natural (ss/ff for a double sharp/double flat).
+The pitch is primarily - i.e. up to octaviation -indicated by the note name in lower case letters: c, d, e, f, g, a, b (do, re, mi, fa, sol, la, si).
+If the note is to have an accidental, the note name is followed without a space by s, f or n for a sharp, flat or natural; ss/ff for a double sharp/double flat.

-The basic duration, i.e. the duration exclusive of a possible dot, is indicated by the first unsigned digit following the note name (again with no space): 9, 0, 2, 4, 8, 1, 3, 6 respectively for double-whole (breve), whole (semibreve), half, quarter, eighth (quaver), sixteenth (semiquaver), thirty-second, and sixty-fourth notes.
+The basic duration, i.e. the duration exclusive of a possible dot, is indicated by the first unsigned digit following the note name, again with no space: 9, 0, 2, 4, 8, 1, 3, 6 respectively for double-whole (breve), whole (semibreve), half, quarter, eighth (quaver), sixteenth (semiquaver), thirty-second, and sixty-fourth notes.
 For a consecutive sequence of notes of equal duration, this needs to be given explicitly only for the first note of the sequence.
 Subsequent, consecutive notes with no explicit duration will 'inherit' their basic durations from the most recent note with an explicit duration.

-A $dotted/doubly\ dotted\ note$ is indicated by the letter d/dd just about anywhere 12 in the note symbol (after the note name, of course).
+A dotted/doubly dotted note is indicated by the letter d/dd just about anywhere 16 in the note symbol, after the note name, of course.